openservicemesh/osm/docs/content/docs/onboard_services.md

 1. Verify the new behavior

-    The OSM control plane installs Prometheus and Grafana instances by default that can be used to help make sure the application is working properly.
-More details can be found in the [Observability](../patterns/observability) document.
+    The OSM control plane supports Prometheus, Grafana and Jaeger instances that can be used to help make sure the application is working properly. **These are disabled by default**.
+More details can be found in the [Observability](./patterns/observability/_index.md) documents.

 #### Note: Removing Namespaces